MapleStory-Archive/MapleClientEditTemplate/README.md

 This solution contains all the Windows library hooks that are required for a MapleStory localhost enabler and is configured to be as noob friendly as possible.
 The Windows hooks are abstracted away (as best as I could) and can be toggled on/off depending on need.
 For example, if using this with an unvirtualized localhost (eg v83), the WinSock hooks can be disabled with a simple switch and memory editing can be done immediately on injection rather than waiting for the client to be unpacked (since it's already unpacked no need to wait).

+### DebugView
+In order to see the debug log output you can use this program: https://docs.microsoft.com/en-us/sysinternals/downloads/debugview

 ### Current Status
 This project is in active development by myself (Minimum Delta).
 Issue/feature requests are appreciated.
 The project is in alpha stage, so do not expect it to work perfectly (even though it should work pretty well).